saqib-sarwar/sts/README.md

 # Semantic Textual Similarity Project

-Instead of using non-contextual measures such as Jaccard Distance, it uses Cross Encoder for training on STSbenchmark dataset.
+Instead of using non-contextual measures such as Jaccard Distance, it uses SentenceTransformerfor training on STSbenchmark dataset.